No one wants to lose clients but it will happen to every freelancer. Let me share how I recovered when I lost a long-term high-paying client

-You can be tempted to think that losing a client is your fault, but that may not be the case always.
-You can lose clients without any fault on your end and could be because
+The issue is you can be tempted to think losing a client is your fault.
+However, that may not be the case always.
+You can lose clients without any wrongdoing on your end and could be because

-- Client may no longer need what you are best at.
+- The client may no longer need what you are best at.

 - Client’s requirement or preference changes, and they move on to another project or technology.

-- Client limits budget for the current project.
+- Clients want to limit budgets for the current project.

-And if those clients are long term client, you can have an adverse effect on your earnings.
+And if those clients are long term clients, it can hurt your earnings.

-No one wants to be in a situation to lose a high paying client, but the fact is, it will happen to everyone eventually at some point in their freelancing career.
+No one wants to be in a situation to lose a long-term high-paying client, but the fact is, it will happen to everyone eventually at some point in their freelancing career.

-I have over a decade of freelancing experience with hundreds of projects delivered successfully and recently I lost (or I see it as we parted ways) a big client where we were working for a couple of years together with almost 30 hours per week billed regularly.
+I have over a decade of freelancing experience, with hundreds of projects delivered successfully.
+Recently I lost (or I see it as we parted ways) a long-term high-paying client where we were working for a couple of years together with almost 30 hours per week billing regularly.

-I was developing functionalities which were getting towards the finishing line and new requirements that were in the pipeline were design work, and I am not good at it and didn’t love doing either.
+I was developing functionalities that were getting towards the finishing line.
+The new requirements that were in the pipeline were design work, and I am not good at it and didn’t love doing either.

-If you are doing things you don’t love or aren’t good at, it could be tough for you to keep going and so was the case with me.
+If you are doing things you don’t love or aren’t good at, it could be tough for you to keep going, and so was the case with me.
 We then had to part ways.

-You have to realize that you will never have a client who will need your services till you are on your death bed.
-And even if you find such client, you will never be able to serve them for the rest of your life for various reasons.
+You have to realize that you will never have a client who will need your services until you are on your death bed.
+And even if you find such a client, you will never be able to serve them for the rest of your life for various reasons.

-Knowing why you lost a long term client is important but more important is what you do after you lost a long term client.
+Knowing why you lost a long term client is essential, but more important is what you do after you lost a long term client.

 So let me share with you what you should be doing after you have lost your long term client.

-Everything is a learning experience and losing a long term client has to be a learning experience for any freelancer to become a better freelancer.
+Everything is a learning experience – so is losing a long term client.
+Please take it as a learning experience of being a freelancer and become a better freelancer.

-Let me share my first long term client’s story where I had done awful mistakes regarding my hourly rate but it was a learning experience.
+Let me share my first long term client’s story where I had made awful mistakes regarding my hourly rate, but it was a learning experience.

-Back then I believed it is not good to increase hourly rates for an existing client.
-So I increased my hourly rates for my other short term clients but not for my long term client.
+Back then, I believed it is not good to increase hourly rates for an existing client.
+So I raised my hourly rates for my other short term clients but not for my long term client.
 Soon the hourly rates I was charging my long term client were half of what I was charging new clients.

-I had to let my long term client know about an increase in my hourly rates but now the increase would be too sharp for him to digest.
+I had to let my long term client know about an increase in my hourly rates, but now the expenses are too sharp for him to digest.

-An increase in the hourly rate was abrupt and so work load from the client reduced over time.
+An increase in the hourly rate was abrupt.
+So the workload from the client reduced over time.
 It happened because I did not increase my hourly rates when I should have been.

-Lost a good client but it also helps me to learn a big lesson that you should increase hourly rates in small tranches for existing clients and let them know well in advance when you will increase.
+Lost a good client, but it also helps me learn a lesson that you should increase hourly rates in small tranches for existing clients and let them know well in advance when you will increase.
 It can’t be like from tomorrow you pay me higher rates of what you are paying me now.

-Now, I always keep my hourly rate consistent for new and existing clients.
+Now, I always keep my hourly rate close to all my new and existing clients.

-I was working in vBulletin for quite sometime for many of my clients but I always wanted to move to xenForo and other technologies but if your biggest client wants you to be working on vBulletin, you have no choice.
+As an example, when I was working in vBulletin for quite some time for many of my clients.
+I always wanted to move to alternatives to vBulletin, especially to xenForo.
+If your biggest client wants you to be working on vBulletin, you have no choice.

 Once we parted ways, I focused on working on anything but vBulletin.